tophee/FTXcontrol-Shield/README.md

 **J1**: female pinheader (2 pins)
 **R2**: 1k or 10k resistor (in the schematic and the photos you see 1k but I think 10k works better because it uses a larger voltage range.

 The two resistors form a voltage divider and the Arduino reads the voltage corresponding to the photresistors current resistance (which varies based on the amount of light it receives.
 It receives more light when the LED closest to it is lit and least light when the LED furthest away from it is lit).
+See [here](https://github.com/tophee/FTXcontrol-Shield/blob/master/Shield_to_RDKR_interface.md) for details.

 ### The button